-Location: 315 N La Salle St, Chicago, IL 60654
+Address: 315 N La Salle St, Chicago, IL 60654

-Another place you’ll find some exquisite Southern American flavors is at Virtue Restaurant.
+Another place you’ll find some exquisite Southern American flavors is Virtue Restaurant.
 One of Hyde Park’s most popular spots, the cozy sidewalk patio offers the perfect open-air space to enjoy an incredible menu courtesy of chef-owner and James Beard Great Lakes 2022 winner Erick Williams.

-Location: 1462 E 53rd St., Chicago, IL 60615
+Address: 1462 E 53rd St., Chicago, IL 60615

-29. The Perch – Wicker Park
+19. The Perch, Wicker Park

 Wicker Park’s The Perch is a fantastic place to enjoy bites and brews in the open air.
 The full-service restaurant and bar also has an onsite brewery that cooks up a superb selection of beers.